 Through these skills, students will have a sound business education base for lifelong learning.
 Graduates are prepared for employment opportunities in government agencies, financial institutions, and large to small business or industry.

-Upon successful completion of the Business Administration program, the student should be able to
+Upon successful completion of the Business Administration program, the student should be able to:

-- Explain basic knowledge of disciplines of marketing, management, human resource management,
+- Explain basic knowledge of disciplines of marketing, management, human resource management, finance, and law.

 - Apply accepted business theories of the above-mentioned disciplines to solve problems.